DataFire/Integrations/integrations/generated/google_storage/README.md

         * items `string`
       * responseHeader `array`: The list of HTTP headers other than the simple response headers to give permission for the user-agent to share across domains.
         * items `string`
+  * defaultEventBasedHold `boolean`: Defines the default value for Event-Based hold on newly created objects in this bucket.
+Event-Based hold is a way to retain objects indefinitely until an event occurs, signified by the hold's release.
+After being released, such objects will be subject to bucket-level retention (if any).
+One sample use case of this flag is for banks to hold loan documents for at least 3 years after loan is paid in full.
+Here bucket-level retention is 3 years and the event is loan being paid in full.
+In this example these objects will be held intact for any number of years until the event has occurred (hold is released) and then 3 more years after that.
+Objects under Event-Based hold cannot be deleted, overwritten or archived until the hold is removed.
   * defaultObjectAcl `array`: Default access controls to apply to new objects when no ACL is provided.
     * items [ObjectAccessControl](#objectaccesscontrol)
   * encryption `object`: Encryption configuration used by default for newly inserted objects, when no encryption config is specified.
-    * defaultKmsKeyName `string`
+    * defaultKmsKeyName `string`: A Cloud KMS key that will be used to encrypt objects inserted into this bucket, if no encryption method is specified.
+Limited availability; usable only by enabled projects.
   * etag `string`: HTTP 1.1 Entity tag for the bucket.
   * id `string`: The ID of the bucket.
-For buckets, the id and name properities are the same.
+For buckets, the id and name properties are the same.
   * kind `string`: The kind of item this is.
 For buckets, this is always storage#bucket.
   * labels `object`: User-provided labels, in key/value pairs.
   * lifecycle `object`: The bucket's lifecycle configuration.
 See lifecycle management for more information.